ConorDavison/my_national_trust_app/README.md

 * Mongo Atlas
   * MongoDB Atlas was the cloud database service used to host the database.

 ### Weather API
 * Weather widgit code sourced from weatherwidgit.io.

+# Testing
+* All navigations links tested across all pages, no issues.
+* Text fields working correctly.
+* All elements of CRUD satisfied.
+Data can be sent to and from Database with no issues.
+Data and be read/created/updated and deleted.
+* Site fully responsive to all breakpoints.
+## Google Lighthouse
+*
+## Functionality Testing
+- I used Chrome developer tools throughout the creation and devlopemnt of this site.
+## Combatability Testing
+-  The site has been tested across multiple virtual mobile devices and browsers.
+I checked all supported devices in both Mozilla web developer tools and Chrome developer tools.
+### Known bug
+-
+## Code Validation
+- HTML has been passed through W3 Validator with no issues or warnings.
+- CSS has passed through W3 JigSaw validator with no issues.
+- JS - Passed through JSHint with no major issues some warnings to advise certain synatx is available in 'ES6 (use 'esversion: 6')'.
+- PEP8 !!!!  check this***

+## User Stories Testing
+- As a user, I want to be able to access the website, regardless of the device I am using.
+  > The website has been tested across virtual different devices with no issues.

+- As a user, I want to be able to easily navigate to other sections of the website regardless of the current section I'm viewing.
+  > Fully responiive navigation bar that allows you to visit any part of the site with ease.

+- As a user, I expect all links of the site to be in full working order - and to be able to easily access any social media accounts relative to the company.
+  > All links have been tested and confirmed as working.

+## Owner Stories Testing
+- Publicity for the attractions and experiances that Lanzarote has to offer.
+  > The site is a hub that can be used for potential visitors, the site allows users to see photos of attractions.

+- Bigger audience so as many people as possible are aware of what you can do when visiting.
+  > Site has an SEO of 91.

+- To be able to answer and reply to queires users may have.
+  > Site has a fully functional contact form with EmailJS ensuring ane queries can be responded to.

+- Use interactive methods such as Google Maps so users can ascertain the location of points of interest.
+  > Google Maps API succeefully implemented onto site.

+## New User Stories Testing

+- As a new user, I want it to be immdiately obvious what the website is about and what it can offer me.
+  > Paragraph that shows immdiatatly onload allows the user to discover what the site is about.
+Clear labels indicate what resources and each page will include.

+- As a new user, I want to know where the best places to eat are on the Island.
+    > First page allows the user to flick through images of popular restaurants on the island.
+With a map directly underneath showing locations clearly with markers.

+- As a new user, I want to have visual aids so I can see what is being described and be more informed.
+  >  Each page has carousel showing multiple images with captions.

+- As a new user, I want to be able to access any social media accounts the tourism site has to find additional information.
+  > In footer there are testing working links to relavent social media channels, should the accounts exist.

+- As a new user I would like to find a contact form so I can get in touch for any queries.
+  > Contactg form is fully functional for any queries.

+- As a new user, I want a clear navigation menu, so I can operate the site easily.
+  Menu is fully responsive across all devices.

+## Returning User Stories Testing
+* As a returning user, I would like to look for further content and information to heighten my time on the Island.
+  >The site has a contact form that cna be used to enquire about further content on the webiste

+* As a returning user, I want to be able to see the location of other attractions and points of interest.
+  > This can be achieved using Google Map API.

+* As a returning user, I want to find out more detailed information on specific locations, attractions and restaurants.
+  > The site encourages users for futher information to look on trip advisor webiste and offers a link to the site on the index.html.

+# Deployment
+* To deploy this page to GitHub Pages from its GitHub repository, the following steps were taken: